 - 18. In case of a clogged or plugged mower deck: - a.
 Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
 LOOK to make sure blade drive shaft movement has stopped before trying to unclog the system. - c.
 Never place hands under the deck use a stick or similar tool to remove clogged material. - 19.
-If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
+If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), engage the parking brake, stop the engine, and wait for all moving parts to stop.
+To prevent accidental starting, disconnect the electrical plug on the fuel shut-off solenoid.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
-Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 20.
+Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb.ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 20.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
 These areas may be hot enough to cause serious burns. - 21.
 Never remove the radiator pressure cap when the engine is hot (hot water may spray and cause burns). - 22.
 Do not use ether or any starting fluid to assist starting the engine in cold weather. - 23.
-When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.
+When leaving the machine unattended, disengage the blade clutch (PTO), engage the parking brake, stop the engine, and remove the key.